Panama scores late goal, beats shorthanded U.S. 2-1 at Copa America after Weah red card - WTOP News

 Horvath, who replaced injured Matt Turner at halftime, couldn’t prevent Fajardo’s close-range shot from going through his arms, and Panama beat the U.S. for just the third time in 27 meetings.

-The U.S., which opened with a win against Bolivia, likely will need to beat 15-time Copa champion Uruguay on Monday at Kansas City, Missouri, in order to finish among the top two teams in Group C and earn a quarterfinal berth.
+The U.S., which opened with a 2-0 win against Bolivia, plays 15-time Copa champion Uruguay on Monday at Kansas City, Missouri.

+For U.S. to advance, it must either beat Uruguay and have a greater goal difference than Panama if Panama beats Bolivia; tie Uruguay while Panama and Bolivia also draw; or lose to Bolivia while finishing with a better goal difference than Panama and Bolivia.
+The U.S. is plus-one, Panama minus-one and Bolivia plus-seven.

 “We believe in this group,” Berhalter said.
 “It’s a strong team.
 I think if we stay focused and stick to and execute a game plan, we’ll be OK.”